 The Code of Conduct Handbook that follows is intended to give RIBO members an interpretation of the Code of Conduct.
 Each provision of the Code of Conduct is set out separately, followed by a set of guidelines in the form of commentary, which will hopefully assist you in interpreting the particular provision of the Code of Conduct.
-Any specific questions about interpretation of the Code of Conduct or the guidelines provided in this Handbook should be referred in writing to the Professional Conduct Committee of RIBO.
+Any specific questions about interpretation of the Code of Conduct or the guidelines provided in this Handbook should be referred in writing to RIBO.